saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the You have no storage mounted dialog, a subscription has been selected, and the Create Storage button is highlighted.](media/cloud-shell-create-storage.png "Azure Cloud Shell")

-   > **Note**: If the creation fails, you may need to select **Advanced settings** and specify the subscription, region, and resource group for the new storage account.
+   > **Note**: If the creation fails, you may need to select **Show advanced settings** and specify the subscription, region, and resource group for the new storage account.

 4. After a moment, a message is displayed that you have successfully requested a Cloud Shell, and you are presented with a PS Azure prompt.